Mortgage

 ProsCons

 VA loans: Active-duty military members, veterans and eligible spouses can buy a condo with a VA loan.
-For military borrowers, this loan program has a 0% down payment, no mortgage insurance and no loan limits, which are perks that FHA and conventional loans don’t offer.
+For military borrowers, the VA loan program has a 0% down payment, no mortgage insurance and no loan limits, which are perks that FHA and conventional loans don’t offer.
 The VA also has its own VA-approved condominium list, which we’ve shared above.

 What to know about condo mortgage rates